Patrice, Marleah and Courtney drink Wills Creek Watermelon Sangria and talk Queer Power and how naps need to be incorporated into everyone’s workflow.

 - Gay A.F. – uncovering, preserving and sharing accurate info on Atlanta’s LGBTQ history

-In part 1 of Patrice covering Edgar Casey, we learn about this strange boy from Kentucky and his origin story of how he became the grandfather for the New Age movement, napping, and the “other” Nostradamus.
+In part 1 of Patrice covering Edgar Cayce, we learn about this strange boy from Kentucky and his origin story of how he became the grandfather for the New Age movement, napping, and the “other” Nostradamus.

 - Edgar Cayce – Wikipedia